Virtuant/hadoop-admin-2019/docs/hive-orc-spark.md

 ### Attaching the Schema to the Parsed Data

-Create an RDD of Yahoo Stock Price objects and register it as a table.
+Create an RDD of Yahoo Stock Price objects and register it as a table:

 ```scala
 val stockprice = data.map(_.split(","))